Bean-Vic/Homework-Aug-2025/HW6/note.md

 # 9. Explain the React component lifecycle.

-# 10. List some lifecycle methods and explain what do they do

-the stages that a component follows from when it appears on the page to when it is removed.
 There are 3 main categories of life cycle methods in React: mounting, updating, and unmounting.
 **Mounting:** constructor(). render(), componentDidMount(). (called when component is being created and inserted into the DOM)
-**Updating:** componentDidUpdate(), setState(). (called when component being re-rendered) **Unmounting:** componentWillUnmount(). (called when component being removed from the DOM)
+**Updating:** componentDidUpdate(), setState(). (called when component being re-rendered) **Unmounting:** componentWillUnmount(). (called when component being removed from the DOM) the stages that a component follows from when it appears on the page to when it is removed.

+# 10. List some lifecycle methods and explain what do they do

+Key lifecycle methods include:

+componentDidMount(): Called after first render - ideal for API calls, setting up subscriptions componentDidUpdate(): Called after updates - used for side effects based on prop/state changes componentWillUnmount(): Called before component removal - cleanup (remove listeners, cancel timers, abort requests) shouldComponentUpdate(): Performance optimization - determines if component should re-render getDerivedStateFromProps(): Updates state based on prop changes (rarely used)

 # 11. What is the execution order of constructor, render, and lifecycle methods?

 Answer: For class components, the execution order is:

-Mounting:
+**Mounting:**

-constructor() - Initialize state and bind methods getDerivedStateFromProps() - Update state from props render() - Return JSX componentDidMount() - Post-render side effects
+constructor() - Initialize state and bind methods getDerivedStateFromProps() - Update state from props render() - Return JSX componentDidMount() - Post-render side effects **Updating:**
-Updating:

 getDerivedStateFromProps()
 shouldComponentUpdate()